Definition: clinical sx consistent w ACS w ECG features including any of:

 - ECG – 12 lead, V4R

 - Nb: pt’s w normal ECG + cardiac markers after an appropriate period of observation should, where practicable, undergo provocative testing (ie: stress testing) before discharge.
-If not immediately available, provocative testing should be arranged at the earliest opportunity, optimally within 72hrs.

-- Establish IV access and take blood tests.\
+- Establish IV access and take blood tests.

 - CXR